 Over the last few years, there’s been a rise in the popularity of recipe boxes and food kits.
 Brands like Able & Cole play to those wanting to support local and eat seasonally with a door-to-door delivery of veg boxes.
 Then there are others like Hari Ghotra providing spice kits and online cooking tutorials, showing you how to cook a dish from scratch.

 Brunch Box Brighton is the latest addition to the club, launching at the end of December last year.
-In a nutshell, it’s a delivery service with a selection of fresh, locally sourced produce (centered around brunches), delivered to your door.
+In a nutshell, it’s a delivery service with a selection of fresh, locally sourced produce (centred around brunches), delivered to your door.

-There are five brunch box choices:
+There are five Brunch Box choices: